-Twenty-one (21) facilities are under electronic access control.
+Twenty-one (21) facilities are under some form of electronic access control.
 Most of these buildings are open from 7am to 5:30pm.
 A valid NMSU ID is required to enter the building after closing, with traffic directed to the designated ADA entrance.
-The electronic access system controls the time and location of the doors that are open/closed.
+An electronic access system controls the time and location of the doors that are open/closed.
 Reports record successful and denied access.
-Facility access requires an access form signed by the building authority granting access to the specific building, doors, and schedule.
+Facility access requires an access form signed by the building authority granting access to users for the specific building, doors, and schedule.
 An access change form is also required when entry is terminated.

-Some residence halls (Garcia Hall, Rhodes-Garrett-Hamiel Hall, and Piñon Hall) and campus apartments (Chamisa Village) have exterior common doors that are kept locked to help limit access for residents.
-Other residential facilities, such as Cervantes Village, Cole Village, Vista Del Monte, and Student Family Housing units are designed so the individual apartment or house doors open directly to public areas.
+Some residence halls (Garcia Hall, Rhodes-Garrett-Hamiel Hall, and Piñon Hall) and campus apartments (Chamisa Village) have exterior common doors that are kept locked to help limit access to residents.
+Other residential facilities, such as Cervantes Village, Cole Village, Vista Del Monte, and Student Family Housing units are designed so the individual apartment or house doors open directly to public areas (e.g., sidewalks, driveways, parking lots, and/or common spaces).

 For those residential units opening directly to public areas, peepholes are provided in the doors.
 Guests at enclosed facilities should enter through the main lobby of those facilities.
 However, students living in any housing units are responsible for keeping doors to their individual rooms locked, and all residents share responsibility for helping keep exterior doors from common/public areas closed and locked.
 In addition, residents should never allow someone to follow them through a door, nor should they prop doors open to allow others to enter, even if just for a minute or two.
-Residential Life staff members are located within each of the facilities, 24 hours a day, 7 days a week, to assist residents, as well as to help enforce housing regulations and university policy.
+University Housing and Residential Life staff members are located within each of the facilities, 24 hours a day, 7 days a week, to assist residents, as well as to help enforce housing regulations and university policy.